google-github-actions/upload-cloud-storage/README.md

     ```

 -   `project_id` - (Optional) Google Cloud project ID to use for billing and API
     requests.
-By default, this is extracted from the credentials or the running
+By default, this is extracted from the running environment.
-    environment.

     ```yaml
     project_id: 'my-project'